AngelosTheodorakis/Data-Science-Projects/House prices/House_Prices.md

-First, we will load the libraries we need
+First, we will load the libraries we need.

 ``` r
 library(plyr)
 library(dplyr)
 ```

-Then we load the data, the train and the test set seperately
+Then we load the data, the train and the test set seperately.

 ``` r
 setwd("C:/Users/User/Desktop/Άγγελος/R/Data analysis/House prices/house-prices-advanced-regression-techniques")